oracle-livelabs/developer/ai-optimizer/desktop/explore/explore.md

 </copy>
 ```

 > **NOTE**: *if you see a **Database has no Vector Stores.
-Disabling RAG.** message above, don't panic!
+Disabling Vector Search.** message above, don't panic!
 That's because you haven't created a vector store yet and thus you can't use the RAG functionality*.

+> **NOTE**: *if you see a **Database not SelectAI Compatible.
+Disabling SelectAI.** message above, don't panic!
+That's because you are using a Database that's not compatible with SelectAI*.

 As you will probably be able to notice, even if the questions refer to Oracle Database 23ai, the LLM will mention Oracle Database 23c.
 This is known as **Knowledge Cutoff**, meaning that probably the LLM was trained before Oracle Database 23c was even renamed as 23ai.